Are you interested in teaching for The Falmouth Institute? Click here for more information.

 Mr. Mote was raised in California's Central San Joaquin Valley, just outside the Santa Rosa Rancheria.
-He grew up with Native American children and saw firsthand the troubles and desperate poverty of his classmates and neighbors before self-governance and financial independence.
 After growing up and moving to the Central Coast, he acquired his degree in Psychology and became a successful business manager and corporate trainer.
 Mr. Mote returned to the Central Valley and began working with his local tribal organization as an HR Trainer and Leadership Counselor for the tribe's hospitality operations.
 He continues to work with corporations and tribal entities as a trainer and consultant and also works as a junior college adjunct faculty member teaching a wide array of business and general education classes while he pursues his Master's degree in Public Administration.

 Ms. Park has developed Indian Child Welfare curriculums and has significant experience leading advanced ICWA trainings.
 She has trained tribal and state attorneys, judges, law clerks, social workers, guardians ad litem, community members and service providers.
 Ms. Park has also taught Children & the Law, Family law, Federal Indian Law, and Ethics.
 In addition to being admitted to practice law in Minnesota, as well as several tribal courts, she served and is a board member of the Minnesota Indian Women’s Resource Center.
 Ms. Park is a graduate of Hamline University School of Law and received her undergraduate degree from Arizona State University.